Linear convergence of proximal descent schemes on the Wasserstein space: Acknowledgements

 \section{Acknowledgements}

-R-AL was supported by the EPSRC Centre for Doctoral Training in Mathematical Modelling, Analysis and Computation (MAC-MIGS) funded by the UK Engineering and Physical Sciences Research Council (grant EP/S023291/1), Heriot-Watt University and the University of Edinburgh.
-LS acknowledges the support of the UKRI Prosperity Partnership Scheme (FAIR) under EPSRC Grant EP/V056883/1 and the Alan Turing Institute.
+R-AL was partly supported by the EPSRC Centre for Doctoral Training in Mathematical Modelling, Analysis and Computation (MAC-MIGS), funded by the UK Engineering and Physical Sciences Research Council (grant EP/S023291/1), Heriot-Watt University, and the University of Edinburgh.
+This work was initiated while R-AL was a PhD student at Heriot-Watt University and completed during a postdoctoral appointment at RIKEN AIP. \L S acknowledges the support of the UKRI Prosperity Partnership Scheme (FAIR) under EPSRC Grant EP/V056883/1 and the Alan Turing Institute.